A progressive wealth tax: the proper way to tax billionaires

-We need a global financial registry recording the beneficial owners of the world’s financial securities.
+We need a global asset registry recording the beneficial owners of the world’s financial and real assets.
 Such a registry would make it possible to not only reduce tax evasion, but also curb money laundering, monitor international capital flows, fight kleptocracy, and better measure inequality.

-- NEW: The desperate inequality behind global tax dodging, The Guardian, Gabriel Zucman, 8 November 2017
+- The desperate inequality behind global tax dodging, The Guardian, Gabriel Zucman, 8 November 2017.

 - Sanctions for offshore tax havens, transparency at home, New York Times, Gabriel Zucman, 7 April 2016.

-- Un cadastre financier européen et américain serait un bien public mondial, Le Monde, Gabriel Zucman, 6 avril 2016.
+- Un cadastre financier européen et américain serait un bien public mondial, Le Monde, Gabriel Zucman, 6 April 2016.

 Regulating tax havens

 Sanctions can change the incentives of the firms and countries that facilitate financial crimes.
 Banks and law firms found helping tax evasion should be put out of business.
-The United States and the European Union could impose proportional trade tariffs on non-cooperative tax havens.
+The United States and the European Union could apply proportional economic sanctions to non-cooperative tax havens.
 Tax cooperation needs to be put at the center of free-trade talks.

 - Tax evaders exposed: why the super-rich are even richer than we thought, The Guardian, Annette Alstadsæter, Niels Johannesen and Gabriel Zucman, 14 June 2017.

-- Frappons plus durement les paradis fiscaux, Le Monde, Gabriel Zucman, 15 février 2015.
+- Frappons plus durement les paradis fiscaux, Le Monde, Gabriel Zucman, 15 February 2015.

 Fixing U.S. inequality